A Richmond producer's month-end budget spreadsheet is now business-critical, and that's the problem

 Exactly what you get

 You get the spreadsheet's job done by real software: it pulls hours from your time tracker, matches them to the right retainer, reconciles against the campaign budget, and flags overburn before anyone exports a client report.
 For a Richmond agency that means the producer stops rebuilding the month-end deck from scratch and the numbers stop depending on one person's formulas.
-It connects to the same systems your project management software, accounting software, and business intelligence dashboards rely on, so the internal tool isn't another island.
+It connects to the same systems your project management software, accounting software, and business intelligence (BI) dashboards rely on, so the internal tool isn't another island.
 Most importantly, you get validation and an audit trail, the difference between a spreadsheet and a system.

 How to choose a developer in Richmond